 Here’s what you can expect at Toadstool Cafe in Super Nintendo World.
 Letsa go!

 EDITOR’S NOTE: This posting was updated 8/1/23 for adjusted pricing.

 Toadstool Cafe is setup inside of Toad’s home where he’s crafted some of the Mushroom Kingdom’s best dishes.
 Similar to what Disney guests might be familiar with at Be Our Guest Restaurant in the Magic Kingdom, you order your food first and are then seated.
 Universal takes it up a step further; once you have ordered, a host or hostess will take your party and seat you in the restaurant.
 This helps cut down on table hoarding ensuring a smoother process.
 You’re given a little numbered tracker so that staff are able to bring your food directly to your table.

 The restaurant is over-the-top cute.
 All the windows are viewports into the goings on in the Mushroom Kingdom (be on the lookout for an attack from an ominous airship) and there’s even a window into the kitchen where all the food is being prepared.
 Providing both substance and style, everything about this location works in beautiful harmony.
 From the greeting by Toad at the entrance to the food presentation and flavors, it all comes together so very nicely.

 Even more points get added on for the use of real silverware and adorable themed printed plates.
 Even the napkins are branded here and every single effort is not only noted but appreciated and frankly, needed.
 We sincerely hope that these amazing touches don’t get value engineered away from the land.
 It’s a top-notch experience.

-Here’s a look at the total damage for our meal, $75!
+To give you a sense for how much the menu items cost, here’s a look at the total damage for our meal, $75!